Simplified Issue vs Guaranteed Issue: What's the Difference?

 Who Might Be Disqualified?

 Not everyone will pass the health questionnaire.
-Common conditions that may lead to denial include:
+In 2026, common conditions that often lead to denial include:

 • Terminal illness or HIV/AIDS